vtorosyan/vtorosyan.github.io/_posts/2025/2025-07-10-performance-mirror.md

   Tracks your history across jobs, accomplishments, struggles.
 Helps you find growth opportunities and make smarter moves.

 - **Pluggable integrations**
-  Pulls in data from GitHub, RFCs, project tools—wherever your work lives.
+  Pulls in data from GitHub, RFCs, project tools-wherever your work lives.

 - **Quantified performance with real recommendations**
   IOOI-based performance tracking with tailored advice.
 Helps you reframe, recover, and progress.